Food Science and Nutrition

 Access to HE Diploma

-60 credits overall with at least 45 credits at level 3 of which 30 are at distinction level and the rest at Merit.
-Must contain a significant number of Science modules.
+60 credits overall in an acceptable science related programme with 45 credits at Level 3 of which 30 are graded Distinction and the remainder graded Merit.

 GCSE/National 4/National 5

-C in English and C in Mathematics, or an equivalent English language qualification.
+C (4) in English, or an equivalent English language qualification, and C (4) in Mathematics.

 Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)